MysteryPancake/Houdini-OpenCL/README.md

 ## Changing the OpenCL version

-By default Houdini compiles OpenCL code with the highest version available.
+Houdini compiles OpenCL code with the highest version available by default.

 You can check the version with the `__OPENCL_VERSION__` and `__OPENCL_C_VERSION__` macros.